rojasand/learn_aws_associate_developer/README.md

  - Supports multiple Versions
  - Integrates with CloudWatch for logging API Calls, latencies and error rates
  - Throttling management so that backend is protected from traffic spikes and denial of service attacks

+### API Gateway Mock Integration
+you can create mock integration endpoints so that you can simulate the kind of response the Application Backend to allow developpement of the App independently, the mock endpoints are:
+ - CREATE
+ - TEST
+ - DEBUG

+### API Gateway Stage
+it references the lifecyle state of the API (dev, prod, etc..).\
+Each stage can be associated with a different endpoint.\
+**Stages Variables** are Key:Value pairs that act like environment variables so that you can change the behaviour of your API depending on them

+### API Gateway Request Transformation
+it allows to transform the requests as they are passing through the API Gateway in order to add, change or delete certain informations as needed

+### API Gateway Caching
+Allows to reduce the number of calls made to your endpoints by caching the result from requests, it uses by default a TTL of 300 seconds

+### API Gateway Account Level Throttling
+For preventing your API from being overwhelmed by too many requests
+ - Default limits of 10k requests per second per Region
+ - Concurrent requests, 5k requests across all APIs per Region
+ - 429 Error when too many requests

 ### API Gateway Building a Serverless Website Demo
 the use case if to create a python lambda which will be connected to an API Gateway, then we will make an HTTP request which will Trigger the Lambda through the API Gateway